To listen to audio version, click here:

 While Joe was out fishing one day, he spotted an old man observing him from a distance.
 As the hours went by, the man continued to sit there and watch.
 As Joe was leaving, he approached the old man and said, “I couldn’t help noticing that you were watching me fish all day.”
 The man replied, “Well, you see, I used to fish myself years ago, but I gave it up ‘cause I just ain’t got the patience.”

 For many of us, patience is one of the hardest virtues to practice.
+Our prayer might be, “God, please give me patience — right now!”
 We want to be more patient, but in this age of “instant everything,” waiting for anything seems a waste of time.
 Being patient is something I struggle with on a daily basis.
 I usually find it relatively easy to be patient when dealing with clients, working with animals, or when writing, doing artwork or other enjoyable pursuits, even when they sometimes prove difficult.
 But it is often much harder for me to be patient with other drivers, at home, and with the people closest to me, when the tedium and annoyances of familiarity and the daily routine grate on my nerves and make me irritable and “snappish.”

 Impatience can damage our relationships with other people.
-It can even affect our relationship with God, implying a lack of trust that God will do what’s best for us.
+It can even affect our relationship with God (whatever “God” means to you), implying a lack of trust that God will do what’s best for us.
 We want what we want when we want it.
 But the fact is, our idea of good timing is often not good at all.
-God knows this and gives us things as He sees fit, so that we won’t fall into disastrous situations.
+God knows this and gives us things at just the right time, so that we won’t fall into disastrous situations.

 Being impatient is like trying to swim against a riptide.
 By struggling against it, you eventually become tired, get pulled under, and drown.
 But if you swim parallel to the shore, you can escape the riptide’s pull and then head back to land.
 It’s the same with life: if we constantly fight the tide of trouble or stagnation, we get dragged down by defeat and despair.
 But by steadily going on with our lives, keeping our goals in sight but not struggling against fate to reach them, we eventually succeed.

-Patience, which Christians believe is one of the fruits of the Holy Spirit, must be nurtured in order to grow healthy and strong.
-How to become more patient?
-Here are some suggestions:
+Patience must be nurtured in order to grow healthy and strong.
+But how can you become more patient?
+Keep reading!

 - Put your life in perspective.
 What is urgent to you right this moment might not seem so important a few weeks, months or years from now.
 Remember how often during your life God’s timetable turned out to be the right one, even though at the time you felt frustrated or disappointed.
 Jesus gave us a perfect example when He said, “Do not worry about tomorrow; tomorrow will care for itself.”
 (Matt.
 6:34).
 In the Lord’s Prayer, Christians say, “Give us this day our daily bread.”
 There is no mention of tomorrow.
 God clearly wants us to take one day at a time.
 Learn to focus only on the task at hand, the person with you, the most immediate problem — and let go of the rest.